 Hi, I’m Daniela.
 I’m a qualified Humanistic Integrative Counsellor and a registered member of the British Association for Counselling and Psychotherapy (BACP).

 At the heart of my work is a simple belief: with care, respect and acceptance, we all have the capacity to heal, grow and find our own way forward.
+I know how confusing it can feel when thoughts and emotions pull in different directions, and how meaningful it can be to have a space where you don’t need to have everything worked out, but are met with steadiness and genuine care.

 Plant being watered, symbolising growth and nurturing in therapy